 – The bitstream ends.

-– A picture in the current layer in an AU associated with an AI Marking SEI message is output that follows the current picture in output order.
+– A picture in the current layer in an AU associated with an AI marking SEI message is output that follows the current picture in output order.

-ai_mark_information specifies AI marking information that pertains to the picture(s) in the persistence scope defined by ai_mark_cancel_flag and ai_mark_persistence_flag.
+ai_marking_string, when not a null string, provides AI marking information that pertains to the picture(s) within the persistence scope of the AIM SEI message.

-Informative note: the content of ai_mark_information will typically be chosen based on the legal requirements for AI marking as they may exist at the location of the AI engine that generates the AI-based content as well as at the intended place of consumption of the coded video bitstream containing the AI marking SEI message.
+NOTE: The ai_marking_string can contain information about the machine-learning-based processing, intended use of the decoded pictures, or other aspects relevant to the associated pictures.